Rate of convergence in Trotter's approximation theorem and its applications: Applications of Theorem

-\end{tm} This theorem implies that the speed rate of the convergence in the usual CLT is of order $n^{-1/2}$, which is a fundamental result in numerical calculations of some discrete approximation schemes of diffusion processes such as Brownian motions with values in $\mathbb{R}^d$.
+for all $n \in \mathbb{N}$. \end{tm} This theorem implies that the rate of the convergence in the usual CLT is of order $n^{-1/2}$, which is a fundamental result in numerical calculations of some discrete approximation schemes of diffusion processes such as Brownian motions with values in $\mathbb{R}^d$.
+We should emphasize that a lot of studies to establish error bounds similar to Theorem \ref{Thm:BerryEsseen} are known.
+However, the Berry--Esseen type bound for the CLT in terms of semigroups has not appeared in existing literatures.
+We refer to e.g., \cite[Chapter XVI]{Feller} for the proof of the Berry--Esseen type bound based on the convergence of characteristic functions.